 Review: the UAH office responsible for periodically reviewing the policy

-Approval: provides signature lines for those individuals responsible for the policy recommendation, review, and approval.
-The policy should be signed by the responsible Vice President who is recommending the policy, other Vice Presidents affected by the policy,University Counsel, the Campus Designee, and the President.
+A Policy Tracking Form shall accompany all new or revised policies submitted for review and approval.

 B. Development of UAH Policy.
 A policy can be proposed by anyone at UAH by routing the suggested policy or revision to an existing policy (in the proper format) through the appropriate Division’s administrative channels for review and approval.
 Administrative channels refer to the appropriate chain of supervisors and the administrative Vice President overseeing the activities of the proposing individual or organization.